Colorado Overtime and Labor LawsColorado Overtime and Labor Laws

+Colorado state overtime laws are designed to protect employees from being taken advantage of by their employer.
 Colorado’s overtime wage laws are more favorable to workers than federal law.
-Under Colorado state wage law, employers are required to pay each non-exempt employee an overtime wage of one-and-a-half times the employee’s regular hourly rate for all hours worked in excess of:
+Under Colorado state wage law, employers are required to pay each non-exempt employee an overtime wage of one-and-a-half times the employees regular hourly rate for all hours worked in excess of:

 - 40 hours in one workweek